 IS YOUR BRAIN STORM PROOF?

 It takes a while before you get used to the mechanics of this game.
 It’s not that hard, once you understand how it works.
-But people are often misguided by the fact that it seems so simple and that the right order in which you do something doesn’t matter.
+But people are often misguided by the fact that it seems so simple and think that the right order in which you do something doesn’t matter.
 Another reason why people get stuck is that they want to leave boats close to their end position and only focus on the boats that are still on the wrong place.
 This way you often can’t solve the challenges, because boats need to help each other in order to get unblocked.

 There are a few challenges with only 1 viking ship.
 These are quite simple.
 All other challenges use more boats.
 Challenges don’t become harder by using more ships.
 There are JUNIOR challenges with 4 boats and MASTER challenges with only 2.
 This was unexpected when we tested the game.
 Something that does influence the difficulty level is the numbers of moves.
 The hardest possible challenge has 32 moves (shown in the booklet), although I always need more moves than the computer program calculated (btw, thanks John for your help by writing the algorithm for this game).
 It’s one of the reasons why the box says 6-99 and doesn’t have a WIZARD level.

-But most older children and adults will find it more then difficult enough and the fun of manipulating this game compensates more than enough for the lack of very hard challenges.
+But most older children and adults will find it more then difficult enough and the fun of manipulating this game compensates for the lack of very hard challenges.
 When I was developing this game I was a little afraid that it would not function very smooth in reality.
 But the first preproduction samples worked already flawlessly.
 Every time you move a boat, you hear a “click” when the sea pieces are rotated 90°.
 Even my 5 year old son, can do this (although he can’t solve the challenges with more than 1 boat of course).

 MAELSTRÖM, DREKARS OR VIKINGS?